sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

             digitalWrite(3, LOW);  // Switch off the LED on pin 3 }

-3. Press the “Upload” button to transfer the sketch to the R3 board.
+3. Press the “Upload” button to transfer the sketch to the Arduino Uno R3.
 After the transfer, you might notice the LED don't blink, or they blink so fast it's imperceptible.

-4. To visually observe the blinking, you can use the ``delay()`` command to make the R3 board wait for any duration you specify, in milliseconds.
+4. To visually observe the blinking, you can use the ``delay()`` command to make the Arduino Uno R3 wait for any duration you specify, in milliseconds.

     * ``delay(ms)``: Pauses the program for the amount of time (in milliseconds) specified as parameter.
 (There are 1000 milliseconds in a second.)